greenvilleassociates/FusionIntranetV4/README.md

 # gsuba-fusion
+NOTES -> Feb 2/8/2025 -> Current FI Version is 4.51 Its Located in the Root Drive and As a Package.
+FusionV4 is EOL as of 12/31/2025.
+V5 is a Major Rewrite with a different Directory Structure.

 Greenville Associates Fusion Shell For Intranet Developers

 This shell provides a Open Platform Targeted Windowing System(On Windows/Linux/Unix) to provide javascript, HML5, PHP, Custom Microsoft(.ASPX), and Adobe Cold Fusion binaries to work in an integrated web framework.
 The Shell also hides the complexity of the software solution from the search bar, making it much friendlier to computer security architects.
 The shell works with IIS, Apache, and NGINX web servers without modification and links to any database platform supported by your web server.
 The First release